 Following the 2008 credit crisis Spanish banks have been heavily restructured with significant international involvement by the EU and the IMF.
 As a result of this, banks are approving fewer mortgages and mortgage rates and terms have become less favourable.

 One thing to be aware of is that the value the banks place on a property might be very different from the actual market price.
 Furthermore, for a rural property you will only ever be able to get a mortgage for 50% of the bank’s valuation of the property.
-It’s therefore absolutely crucial that you go talk to a bank first before putting down a deposit if you are depending on the bank’s money to pay for the purchase.
+It’s therefore absolutely crucial that you speak to a bank first before putting down a deposit.

 In Spain, mortgage lenders will not complete on a mortgage agreement until you own a property.
 For this reason, it’s important to include a clause in the contract allowing you to exit the agreement if you cannot acquire a mortgage.